How to specify the CodeRush user information and use it inside text expansions

 You can add an additional key/value pair by clicking the New Record button.
 For example, you can specify your position or date of birth.
 Two other buttons allow you to edit or remove existing key/value pairs.
 Note that you cannot remove the three default key/values, only the items you have added manually.

 The values provided on this page can be used by using the corresponding string providers.
-Here are the list of the user info specific string providers that will return the information that you request:
+Here is the list of the user info specific string providers that will return the information that you request:

-String Provider Name | Description |
+String Provider Name |

-| GetUserFirstName | Gets the user first name |
+GetUserFirstName | Gets the user first name |

-| GetUserInfo | Gets the user information specified by the key name passed as a parameter. |
+GetUserInfo | Gets the user information specified by the key name passed as a parameter. |

-| GetUserInitials | Gets the user initials based on the user first and last name. |
+GetUserInitials | Gets the user initials based on the user first and last name. |

-| GetUserLastName | Gets the user last name. |
+GetUserLastName | Gets the user last name. |

-| GetUserMiddleName | Gets the user middle name. |
+GetUserMiddleName | Gets the user middle name. |

 Now let’s create a simple template that will generate the file header based on the information from the User Info page.
 Before we start, specify your first and last name, and add the company field on the options page.
 Here is what the template may look like: